 Cable/Satellite/Telco VOD services: US only

-If you are delivering just one standard definition (SD) film to iTunes, there is a one-time charge of $1295, which covers all the encoding, chapter breaking, tagging, and general caretaking that we’ll do to usher your film to full iTunes compliance and placement in the iTunes store.
+If you are delivering just one standard definition (SD) film to iTunes, there is a one-time charge of $1,560, which covers all the encoding, chapter breaking, tagging, and general caretaking that we’ll do to usher your film to full iTunes compliance and placement in the iTunes store.

-For high definition (HD) delivery, the charge is $1595.
+For high definition (HD) delivery, the charge is $1,595.

-If you are also using Distribber to access iTunes, placement on Netflix Watch Instantly costs an additional $250 for SD and HD.
-The fee includes negotiating a streaming license for your film and handling delivery.
+Placement on Netflix Watch Instantly costs $950 for SD and HD.
+The fee includes negotiating a streaming license for your film, 24/7 ticket support, and handling delivery of your film.

 If you have multiple films, contact us for discount info.

-iTunes and Amazon generally send your sales information and money within 60 days after the end of the month in which the sale took place.
+ITunes and Amazon generally send your sales information and money within 90 days after the end of the month in which the sale took place.
 Distribber offers 24-hour access to your sales stats.
 No more waiting on old-model distributors for reports!

 Just log in to your account to see the latest sales that have been reported to us by the stores.
-We now pay everyone monthly, within 10 business days of every collection.
-You may choose to receive your funds via Paypal (it’s fast!) or good old fashioned check.
+We disburse funds within 90 days after the close of the quarter in which the payments were received.
+You may choose to receive your funds via PayPal (it’s fast!) or the good old-fashioned check.

-On a $9.99 sale, Distribber pays you $7.00.
+70/30 for EST sales (purchase) and 60/40 for VOD sales (rental) .
+For instance, on a $9.99 sale, Distribber pays you $7.00.
 We give you 100% of what we collect from iTunes.

 Hulu collects advertising revenue based on the number of ads viewed while watching your movie, then pays you 50% of what they collect.

-50-50.
+50/50.
 Again, we give you 100% of what we collect.

 Unlike iTunes and Amazon VOD, Netflix’s Watch Instantly service does not pay “per turn.”
 Instead, they pay a license fee for your film’s Subscription Video On Demand (SVOD) rights — usually for one or two years.
 So, Netflix can stream your film to their subscribers as often as they wish during the term of your agreement, in exchange for the license fee Netflix pays for that term.